Español

 Mentoring for High School Readiness: Scholars work with a mentor weekly to define and pursue their personal and educational goals, gain awareness of high school, college, and career options, and take steps to access those options.
 Scholars and families meet one-on-one with staff quarterly to define their personal and educational goals and develop a plan to reach them.

-Social-Emotional Skill Building Rooted in Social Justice: Academic curriculum and activities are grounded in social justice and the development of social-emotional skills.
-During mentoring and community meetings, scholars discuss current events and advance their leadership skills.
+Social-Emotional Skill Building: Academic curriculum and activities promote the development of social-emotional skills.
+During mentoring and community meetings, scholars are given the tools and space to understand and manage their emotions, build empathy, and advance their leadership skills.
 Mentors and staff establish meaningful relationships with scholars and help them to identify, harness, express, and build confidence in their innate abilities.

 An Evidence-Based Approach